xiaoqi-huang-aria/Multi-Horizon-Volatility-Forecasting/README.md

 - `reports/figures/cross_validation/`: coverage, loss, per-asset, and event attention figures; and
 - `artifacts/attention/`: local compressed attention arrays, excluded from Git.

-## Data sources

-- Baker, Bloom, and Davis, *Measuring Economic Policy Uncertainty*.
-- Caldara and Iacoviello, *Measuring Geopolitical Risk*.
-- Caldara, Iacoviello, Molligo, Prestipino, and Raffo, *The Economic Effects of Trade Policy Uncertainty*.
-- Shapiro, Sudhof, and Wilson, *Measuring News Sentiment*; Federal Reserve Bank of San Francisco Daily News Sentiment Index.

-The repository does not currently document the vendor or download URL for the 5-minute ETF price files.
-That provenance should be documented separately so the local dataset can be reproduced without distributing the files here.

 ## Data availability